From TV to sports: the complete guide to sponsorship marketing

 If we’re talking about large, high-profile events, venues or teams, there can often be multiple sponsors who receive different levels of exposure depending on who bids the highest.
 Different kinds of sponsors include:

 Think of any event.
 Whether it’s a charity ball, a stage show, a conference or an awards ceremony, we bet there are sponsorship opportunities available.
-In fact, Bizzabo reveals that 33% of mid-to-senior-level marketers allocate at least 21% of their marketing budget towards sponsoring or exhibiting at events.
+In fact, Bizzabo reveals that 33% of mid-to-senior-level marketers allocate at least 21% of their marketing budget towards sponsoring or exhibiting at events

 To take a couple of high-profile examples, Mastercard famously sponsors the Olivier Awards every year.
-And PepsiCo religiously sponsors the NFL Super Bowl, sinking $100 million into it in 2020 alone (according to NS Business).
+And PepsiCo religiously sponsors the NFL Super Bowl, sinking $100 million into it in 2020 alone (according to NS Business)

 Sponsors can offer events value in lots of ways besides just financial support, from free audiovisual services to printing marketing materials or providing food and drinks.
 But of course, the sponsor also has to receive value in return.